The History of Grays Harbor Public Health District No.1

 Click here to read more

 Three Years later, in the spring of 1985, a new addition was completed which included the front office area, administrative offices and the laboratory.
 Remodeling was also done in the original section of the building, resulting in the facility you see today.

-This was the beginning of what is now, with the local public’s help and involvement, a valuable community hospital.
+This was the beginning of what was, with the local public’s help and involvement, a valuable community hospital.

 The organization’s name was changed to Mark Reed Health Care District in the fall of 2007 to encompass the Critical Access Hospital, Mark Reed Health Care Clinic and as of March 1st 2011 Elma Family Medicine.

 The New “Summit Pacific Medical Center”